Dynatrace/Dynatrace-AppMon-Visual-Studio-2017/README.md

 <a name="launcher"/>
 ### Launcher

-The lancher will run applications with an injected Dynatrace Agent using the agent name and additional parameters defined in the run configuration.
+The lancher will run applications with an injected Dynatrace .NET agent using the agent name and additional parameters defined in the run configuration.
 The agent will output debug information into the console.
+The launcher supports Windows and Web based projects and tests.

 ![edit run configurations](/img/use/launcher.png)

-The launcher supports Windows and Web based project; Test projects are not yet supported.

 <a name="source_code"/>
 ### Source Code Look-up

-The Dynatrace Client enables you to analyze PurePaths down to the individual methods that have been instrumented in the context of the captured transaction.
-When you identify a problematic method either in the PurePath view or in the Methods view of the Dynatrace Client, you can use the Source Code Lookup to jump to the source code line if you have the Visual Studio solution open.
+The AppMon client lets you analyze PurePaths down to the individual methods that have been instrumented in the context of the captured transaction.
+When you identify a problematic method either in the PurePath view or in the Methods view of the AppMon client, you can use the CodeLink functionality to jump to the source code line in the open Visual Studio solution.

 ![edit run configurations](/img/use/source_code_lookup.png)